First Steps

 If you're not happy with how the business deals with your complaint, we may be able to help.

-If you'd like us to look into your complaint, we will need you to fill in our complaint form.
+If you’d like us to look into your complaint, we will need you to fill in either our online complaint form or paper form below.
 This will help us understand what exactly your complaint is about.
 You can phone us to request a form.
 Or you can download the form which is on this site.

 When you have completed our complaint form, please send it back to us by post.
 Your handwritten signature is important to show us that you vouch for its contents and agree to us copying your correspondence to the adviser.
 You will also probably have other documents that you need to post to us with your completed form.